SolidOS/solidos/README.md

 ### SolidOS team instant chat

-In between team meetings, we avidly communicate over at the [gitter solidOS channel](https://gitter.im/solid/solidos).
+In between team meetings, we avidly communicate over at the [gitter SolidOS channel](https://gitter.im/solid/solidos).
 Drop by to chat with us, ask questions or simply say hi.

 ### SolidOS tasks